The most erroneous stories are those we think we know best—and therefore never scrutinize or question.Stephen Jay Gould

 All of the above elements (and more) come into play to form the bigger picture that is your ever-changing state of vibrant health as you integrate more transformations into your life, whether you follow a vegan ideology or not.

-Trust the flow of life and the constant healing process
+Trust the constant healing process

-Lifestyle shifts, no matter how small, are pathways to growth and transformation, and getting to really know and honour yourself is a true gift in this lifetime.
+Lifestyle shifts are pathways to growth and transformation, and getting to really know and honour yourself is a true gift in this lifetime.
 Be prepared to let go once something no longer works out for you as you are always in a stage of continual becoming, shedding, and unfolding.
 You have the power to seek verified sources of guidance, but you also have the power to trust yourself when it comes to your own health path, without having to blindly rely solely on externally imposed systems.
-You’re the one who makes the final call: if something doesn’t feel right, don’t do it.
+You’re the one who makes the final call: if something doesn’t feel right with your soul, don’t do it.

 The body is incredibly resilient and will always find ways to compensate, even in varying states of malnutrition or imbalance.
-So often there is an event, or a “straw that breaks the camel’s back” that reveals numerous imbalances with the individual, whether it be symptoms, surgeries, injuries, illness, trauma, etc. It is never just one thing or one cause, and these can be blessings in disguise that serve to awaken us to our daily patterns, and find healing.
+So often there is an event, or a “straw that breaks the camel’s back” that reveals numerous issues, whether it be symptoms, surgeries, injuries, illness, trauma, etc. It is never just one thing or one cause, and these can be blessings in disguise that serve to awaken us to our daily patterns, and find healing.
 The subjectivity of “health” in mainstream society is at the root of so much suffering today.
 Why wait for a major event when you can take action, no matter how small, to resolve that eventual suffering now?
 Even if you’ve experienced an event, you can come back many times more resilient.
 It is never too late to thrive.

 “Tend to the part of the garden you can touch.”